Adaptors generalised

 So, let's try to apply the idea of adaptor to this structure in the most natural way.
 We'll focus on a case of only two generators \(G_1, G_2\) and two points \(P_1, P_2\) that we are claiming have the same discrete log:

-Consider that last step; does passing of each of these verification equations for the "adaptor" prove that the DLEQ statement (that \(P_1 = xG_1\) and \(P_2 = xG_2\))?
+Consider that last step; does passing of each of these verification equations for the "adaptor" prove that if the full signature \(s\) is revealed, the DLEQ statement (that \(P_1 = xG_1\) and \(P_2 = xG_2\)) will be proven true?

 No: suppose your goal is to forge this proof in the specific sense of starting with \(P=xG\) and then just choosing \(P_2\) as a random curve point.
-Our goal is to create an \(s'\) which passes both verifications without the DLEQ statement being actually true.
+Our goal is to create an \(s'\) which verifies without the later revelation of \(s\) requiring that the DLEQ statement being actually true.

 To do this we follow these steps: